 \section{Introduction}

 There have been a large number of policies implemented in order to decrease the spread of Covid-19.
-The most important of these policies have been non-pharmaceutical interventions such as requirements to wear masks, making Covid-19 tests widely available, contact tracing, school closures, lockdowns, and others.
-These policies are likely to come with a number of tradeoffs in terms of effectiveness in reducing the spread of Covid-19 as well as their effects on individuals' economic and psychological well-being.
+During the early part of the pandemic, the most important of these policies were non-pharmaceutical interventions such as requirements to wear masks, making Covid-19 tests widely available, contact tracing, school closures, lockdowns, and others.
+These sorts of policies are likely to come with a number of tradeoffs in terms of effectiveness in reducing the spread of Covid-19 as well as their effects on individuals' economic and psychological well-being.
 Thus, understanding the effects of different policies along a number of dimensions (both effects on number of cases as well as effects on other outcomes) is a key ingredient for researchers, policymakers, and governments to consider when evaluating Covid-19 related policies.

 The main way that these policies have been studied by researchers is to compare outcomes in locations that implemented some policy to outcomes in another location that did not implement the policy.
 Researchers typically exploit having access to panel data --- data on cases, testing, and economic variables is generally widely available for particular locations over multiple time periods --- to try to understand these effects.
-This sort of setup is very familiar to many researchers in economics that have exploited policy variation across locations and time to identify policy effects.
-With this sort of data availability, an almost default strategy of empirical researchers is to use difference in differences.
-And, indeed, difference in differences has been widely used to study the effects of policies in response to Covid-19.
+This sort of setup is very familiar to many researchers in economics, and, with this sort of data availability, an almost default strategy of empirical researchers is to use difference-in-differences.
+And, indeed, difference-in-differences has been widely used to study the effects of policies in response to Covid-19.